China cuts key interest rate to support economy

 China's central bank on Monday cut a key interest rate in an attempt to counter the post-Covid growth slowdown in the world's second-largest economy.

+Financial troubles in the real estate sector, with several leading developers on the verge of bankruptcy and struggling to complete projects, also pose a major obstacle to growth.

+Following a similar move last week, China's central bank cut a key rate on Monday in a bid to stimulate activity.

-The one-year loan prime rate, which serves as a benchmark for corporate loans, was reduced from 3.55 percent to 3.45 percent, the People's Bank of China (PBoC) said in a statement, while the five-year LPR, which is used to price mortgages, was held at 4.2 percent.
+The one-year loan prime rate, which serves as a benchmark for corporate loans, was reduced from 3.55 percent to 3.45 percent, the People's Bank of China (PBoC) said in a statement.

+However, the five-year LPR, which is used to price mortgages, was held at 4.2 percent.

 Closely followed by the markets, the two rates are now at historic lows, after previous reductions in June.